JackHopkins/gitp/README.md

 # GitParts (gitp)

-GitParts is a command-line tool that enhances your Git workflow.
+GitParts is a drop-in Git replacement that accelerates your development workflow.

-Leverage GPT to generate commit messages and branch names based on your intent and staged changes.
+Leverage GPT to generate commit messages and branch names based on your intent and staged changes, in order to have the most

 ## Features
 - Generate comprehensive commit messages (with subject and description) based on your staged changes.